1995657/ua-rzm-nodel/README.md

 python FOR.py
 ```

 Outputs will be written to the `Result/` directory, organized by height layer.
+When running on Linux, you need to replace the '\\' in FOR.py with '/'.

 ---